thirdchannel/code-challenge/README.md

 * Parse a template file, specified as the first command line argument, into an in-memory representation.
-* Read a data file from STDIN, parsing it into an in-memory representation.
+* Read a data file containing variable bindings from STDIN, parsing it into an in-memory representation.
 * Apply the data to the template.
 * Output the result to STDOUT.
 * If any variable placeholders in the template are not supplied, your program should not produce any output.
+* Leading or trailing whitespace in variable names and values should be stripped.

 ## Example